 I have also tried to curl like an Olympian, bathed elephants at a rescue in Chiang Rai and flew through the sky on a trapeze…unfortunately, without the greatest of ease.
 You can also see the top of my head in a Bollywood movie (don’t be jealous) and I, once, put on my big girl panties to give blood.

 This is my husband Peter (AKA: Petey Chops).

 He thinks he is just another character in my story.
 Admittedly, he is the main extra in many articles on this blog and especially in my life.
 Plus, I really, really do find it amusing to make him do weird things that he absolutely does not want to do, like eating bugs in Thailand, drinking out of a baby bottle at a themed restaurant in Tokyo or zorbing in Spain.

 We have no kids and no pets, but we do own a restaurant and have lots of employees.

-When I am not planning my next adventure, chowing-down at a new restaurant, writing for my 2+ readers or trying to turn my body into a pretzel through yoga, I am creating delicious food at my Michelin recommended Italian restaurant, Sugo Trattoria.
-There, I wear many hats; I am a chef, marketing executive, accountant, part-time psychologist, prep cook, and, sometimes, dishwasher (not my happy day).
+When I am not traveling the world and making checks off my bucket list (or finding new items for yours), you can find me creating delicious food at our Michelin recommended Italian restaurant, Sugo Trattoria.
+There, I wear many hats: I am a chef, marketing executive, part-time psychologist, accountant, prep cook and sometimes even the dishwasher (not my happy day).

-I know that my lifes new adventures will never be over and I look forward to the unknown that is waiting.
-It is my hope not only to continue living a life I love, but to also inspire my readers to not let fear make their choices.
+It is my sincere hope not only to continue living a life I love, but to also inspire my readers to achieve their dreams and not let fear make their choices.